akulmehta/SwitchColors.js/README.md

 # SwitchColors.js
-SwitchColors.js has a function switchColors () which returns random colors having controllable saturation.
+SwitchColors.js has a function switchColors () which returns random colors having controllable brightness and saturation.

 The switchColors() function also contains a rgbtohex() function which formats the RGB color values to a hexcode string.